racket/rhombus/enforestation/0000-enforestation.md

  * The `:expression` syntax class matches and eagerly Rhombus-expands a single expression form.
 The result is a Racket expression.

- * The `:pattern` syntax class matches and eagerly Rhombus-expands a single pattern form.
+ * The `:binding` syntax class matches and eagerly Rhombus-expands a single binding form.
 The result combines information about a matcher and result bindings.

  * The `:op+expression+tail` syntax class matches and eagerly